finos/community/docs/governance/README.md

 All FINOS projects and SIGs are expected to observe the FINOS [Collaborative Principles](/docs/governance/collaborative-principles), [Meeting Procedures](/docs/governance/meeting-procedures) and recommended to follow [Branding Guidelines](/docs/governance/project-branding-guidelines).

-For a list of our project see the [FINOS project landscape](https://landscape.finos.org).
+For a list of our projects see the [FINOS project landscape](https://landscape.finos.org).

 ## Open Source Software Projects